psycedelicAI/AI-Continuity-Architecture-Method/README.md

 - a compilation and priming layer for different AI models and platforms;
 - a way to preserve project identity, structure, terminology, and intent;
 - a framework for transferring context across session and model boundaries;
+- a context-governance approach for authority, provenance, status, and privacy;
 - an evolving method supported by documented experiments.

 ---